Nuxfonics/nuxfonics/README.md

 Nuxfonics is a deterministic phonetic writing system that converts spoken language into consistent, keyboard-friendly text that both humans and AI can read and reproduce accurately.

 It is designed for everyday use, written communication, and structured machine-readable data.
-Using only standard 26 ASCII QWERTY characters, it reduces the inconsistency found in traditional phonetic systems (such as IPA) and provides a keyboard-native alternative for representing speech.
+Using only standard 26 ASCII characters + the `~` character, this provides a keyboard-native alternative for representing speech that can be read and written on any device.
+Nuxfonics removes the inconsistency found in traditional phonetic systems such as IPA, which need special keyboards and input methods, with special fonts required for display.

 It enables:
 - Consistent phonetic representation